-The number 1 reason that we love Lowville Park is that 50 kilometres of Bronte Creek flows through the park and it’s a beautiful feature.
+The number 1 reason that we love Lowville Park is that 50 kilometres of Bronte Creek flows through the park and its beautiful features.
 The water is cool and clean, and the amount of unplanned education we get when we get to go on creek walks and turn over rocks is amazing.
 Nothing beats nature and fresh air to make learning so easy.
 We like to bring buckets and a minnow net to see what creatures we can capture to study.
 We have found that a white bucket works best for this, but any colour will do.
-Catch and release unharmed is the name of the game.
+Catch and release once you’re done observing, unharmed is the name of the game.

 In addition to the water play in Bronte Creek, make sure you bring your favourite sports equipment because the grassy fields run for miles.
 Soccer, a baseball and some gloves, frisbee, Wiffle ball, whatever you love!
 It’s a perfect destination to socially distance without worry.
 There are trails and paths that offer some great exploring, no matter your age or ability.
 All-terrain strollers and wagons can make simple work of the paths.
 Don’t forget the insect repellant if you’re planning on a walk along the trails.
 When you’re done fishing for minnows and crayfish, turn those nets into butterfly nets!

 Visit the Old School House and The Epic Staircase